vzhirnov/post_json_fuzzer/README.md

 <p align="center">
   <img src="pics/500.jpg" width = 480 height =220>
 </p>
 POST JSON Fuzzer is a lightweight WEB fuzzer for API validation.
-If you want to find unexpected responses from the application being checked - take it and use it.
+It tries to find as many unexpected responses from the service as possible.
-POST JSON Fuzzer makes API check for critical bugs, and you can define test scripts yourself in a clear and concise way, using a short Domain-specific language.
+POST JSON Fuzzer makes API check for critical bugs, and you can define test scripts yourself in a clear and concise way, using a small Domain-specific language.
 The DSL code will be embedded directly into the JSON body of the request.
 Each test suite will thus be concise and declarative.
 It will be obvious which parameters are being tested, and how.
 Write your own data generators, mutators, datasets - it won't be hard!

 ## Who is this fuzzer for
 POST JSON Fuzzer is suitable in everyday work: